1. About metoprolol

 Does metoprolol affect fertility in men or women?

-There's no firm evidence to suggest that taking metoprolol will reduce fertility in either men or women.
+There's no clear evidence to suggest that taking metoprolol will reduce fertility in either men or women.

 But if you're trying for a baby or having problems getting pregnant while on metoprolol, speak to your doctor.